Please direct your questions related to the Small Business Grant process to the hotline: (877) 298-3539

 The application period for PHASE I of Seminole County’s Small Business Grant has now closed.
 The Economic Development Team will be communicating with all PHASE I grant recipients via email by Friday, July 31.

-Those businesses that did not qualify for PHASE I funding may qualify for the SEMINIOLE CARES PHASE II SMALL BUSINESS GRANT.
+Those businesses that did not qualify for PHASE I funding may qualify for the SEMINOLE CARES PHASE II SMALL BUSINESS GRANT.
 Staff is currently reviewing applications that did not qualify for PHASE I to determine those that qualify for PHASE II.
 Businesses that qualify for PHASE II will be contacted via phone or email to discuss next steps by August 14th.

 Businesses that applied for PHASE I grant funds that will not qualify for PHASE II will be notified by email.